yoga1290/schoolmate/readme.md

 ## Avoiding duplicates:

++	include your other friends/followers in the POST header .:. no1 else notify them!
-+	don't send anything back
++	Sure,don't send anything back to someone mentioned the POST header!
-+	ignore posts coming from 2 or more friends/followers
-+	SOMETHING IS STILL MISSING
 ![avoiding duplicates](readme/duplication.png)